cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 }
 ```

-Where the `XXX` is the reason why the argument was invalid.
-This solution take off the burden of making up the exception message everytime and enforce the need of providing argument current value.
+Where the `XXX` part in the helper name is the reason why the argument was invalid.
+This solution takes off the burden of making up the exception message every time and enforces the need for providing argument current value.
 If there is a requirement for internationalization you can easily move the exception message to the resource file (remember about converting string interpolation into `string.Format`);

 ### ArgumentOutOfRangeException - numeric values

-One of the BCL exceptions that specify the reason for invalid parameter is `ArgumentOutOfRangeException`.
-The situation is a litte bit better than in `ArgumentException` case base as we see below there is a constructor overload that accept `parameterName` as well as `actualValue`:
+One of the `BCL` exceptions that specify the reason for the invalid parameter is `ArgumentOutOfRangeException`.
+The situation is a little bit better than in `ArgumentException` case because as we see below there is a constructor overload that accepts `parameterName` as well as `actualValue`:

 ```csharp
 public ArgumentOutOfRangeException()